MintPlayer/MintPlayer.Dotnet.Tools/README.md

 Open the NuGet package manager and install the **MintPlayer.ObservableCollection** package in the project
 ### Package manager console
 Install-Package MintPlayer.ObservableCollection

+## WPF support
+Xamarin.Forms is by default able to deal with Range Operations.
+WPF however (both .NET Framework and .NET Core) is unable to deal with Range Operations.
+This ObservableCollection does in fact support range operations (AddRange, RemoveRange) for WPF too.

 ## Usage
 ### Example 1